Feature image © MITO Settembre Musica. Creative Commons 2.0.

 Digital Juice Juice

-This is the 2011 senior portrait experience promo video I created for our photography company, Teen Identity.
-Teen Identity is committed to raising the self-esteem and confidence of every teen girl.
+This is the 2011 senior portrait experience promo video I created for our old photography company, Teen Identity.
+Teen Identity was a company committed to raising the self-esteem and confidence of every teen girl.
 The song used is “Twilight” from the DJ’s Alternative Stacks collection.

 This is obviously a very complex topic and this post is not nearly as exhaustive as it could be.
 But I at least hope it gives you out there wondering about this topic enough of a foundation to make informed decisions with regards to how you use music in your film, video and slide show productions.
 I’ll update it from time to time as I gather more info.